railwayapp/docs/src/docs/guides/create.md

 title: Create a Template
 ---

 Creating a template allows you to capture your infrastructure in a reusable and distributable format.

 By defining services, environment configuration, network settings, etc., you lay the foundation for others to deploy the same software stack with the click of a button.

+If you [publish your template](/guides/publish-and-share) to the <a href="https://railway.app/templates" target="_blank">marketplace</a>, you can even <a href="https://railway.app/open-source-kickback" target="_blank">collect a kickback</a> from the usage of it!

 ## How to Create a Template